seldon/scrapy/docs/topics/request-response.rst

     generated in the Spider and executed by the Downloader, and thus generating a :class:`Response`.

-    :param url: the URL of this request
+    :param url: the URL of this request;
     :type url: string

-    :param callback: the function that will be called with the response of this request (once its downloaded) as its first parameter.
+    :param callback: the function that will be called with the response of this request (once it's downloaded) as its first parameter.
 For more information see :ref:`topics-request-response-ref-request-callback-arguments` below.
        If a Request doesn't specify a callback, the spider's :meth:`~scrapy.spiders.Spider.parse` method will be used.
-       Note that if exceptions are raised during processing, errback is called instead.
+       Note that if exceptions are raised during processing, errback is called instead;

     :type callback: callable

     :param method: the HTTP method of this request.
-Defaults to ``'GET'``.
+Defaults to ``'GET'``;
     :type method: string

     :param meta: the initial values for the :attr:`Request.meta` attribute.
-If given, the dict passed in this parameter will be shallow copied.
+If given, the dict passed in this parameter will be shallow copied;
     :type meta: dict

     :param body: the request body.
 If a ``unicode`` is passed, then it's encoded to ``str`` using the ``encoding`` passed (which defaults to ``utf-8``).
 If ``body`` is not given, an empty string is stored.
-Regardless of the type of this argument, the final value stored will be a ``str`` (never ``unicode`` or ``None``).
+Regardless of the type of this argument, the final value stored will be a ``str`` (never ``unicode`` or ``None``);
     :type body: str or unicode

     :param headers: the headers of this request.
 The dict values can be strings (for single valued headers) or lists (for multi-valued headers).
-If ``None`` is passed as value, the HTTP header will not be sent at all.
+If ``None`` is passed as value, the HTTP header will not be sent at all;
     :type headers: dict

     :param cookies: the request cookies.
-These can be sent in two forms.
+These can be sent in two forms:

         1. Using a dict::